scarlettjm/Fashion_Transparency_in_Focus/README.md

 Raw datasets were extracted from [**WikiRate**](https://wikirate.org/), an open-source platform for collaborative research on corporate sustainability.
 The following metrics were selected for export:

+#### What the Transparency Scores Represent

+The **Fashion Transparency Index score** (0–100) reflects how much information a fashion brand publicly discloses across five key areas:

+1. **Policy & Commitments** – Sustainability goals, policies, and public promises
+2. **Governance** – Accountability structures, board responsibility, and oversight
+3. **Traceability** – Supplier maps, factory lists, and material sourcing disclosure
+4. **Know, Show & Fix** – Auditing, remediation, and social/environmental monitoring
+5. **Spotlight Issues** – Focus areas like climate action, wages, gender equity, and circularity

+> **Important Note:** A high transparency score does **not** guarantee that a brand is ethical or sustainable — it indicates how much the brand **shares publicly** about its practices.

+All scores used in this project were averaged and analyzed to explore transparency trends across **brands**, **countries**, and **years**.

 - **2020–2023 Metrics:**
   - Policy & Commitments Score
   - Governance Score